 Different Divisions of Magick: An Angel Teaches Alchemy

 So far we have seen that the cosmology of ancient Judaism and Christianity was much more varied than we would traditionally hear in our churches or Sunday schools.
 What we have not seen is a thoroughly biblical work teaching a form of magick which is explicitly approved by God.
-As it turns out, we can easily find that by turning to the pages of the Book of Tobit.
-Tobit is a canonical book for the majority of the world’s Christians, being accepted by all major Orthodox churches, not to mention the Roman Catholic Church.
+We can easily find that by turning to the pages of the Book of Tobit.
+Tobit is a canonical book for most of the world’s Christians, being accepted by all major Orthodox churches, not to mention the Roman Catholic Church.

 While protestants don’t accept the book, many of them still study it and understand what it says.
 We will discuss the reference of Tobit in question, but in order to fully understand its reference, we must first understand that “magick” is not a homogenous series of practices.
 Within magical practice, there are sub-categories and different schools of thought.
 Like with any of the great ancient sciences, magical practice can be sub-divided.
-High ritual magick, for instance, is different from alchemy.
-Divination is different from astral projection.
-In respect to these different magical schools, one needs to understand that definitely not all magical practice was accepted by God.
+High ritual magick, for instance, differs from alchemy.
+Divination differs from astral projection.
+Regarding these different magical schools, one needs to understand that definitely not all magical practice was accepted by God.

 Alchemy, however, was obviously not one of these forbidden arts.
-For in Tobit, we find the following:
+For in Tobit, we find: